thomasfn/EcoLawExtensionsMod/README.md

 # Eco Law Extensions Mod
-A server mod for Eco 9.5 that extends the law system with a number of helpful utility game values.
+A server mod for Eco 9.5 that extends the law system with a number of helpful utility game values and legal actions.

 Added game values:
  - Citizen Population - the current citizen count of a title or demographic